Introduction

 The Hub makes it possible to add and remove contracts in the protocol thus enabling the addition of new loan types, which makes the PWN Protocol extendable by design.

-And there is one more thing - not only is it possible to add new loan types, but it’s also possible to add new offer and loan request types.
-The loan request and offer contracts can be shared (e.g. two offer types can share one loan type and vice versa).
+And there is one more thing - not only is it possible to add new loan types, but it’s also possible to add new proposal types.
+The proposal contracts can be shared (e.g. two proposal types can share one loan type and vice versa).
 Thanks to these properties we can limit the number of smart contracts that must be deployed.

 Note, already-running loans are unaffected by any changes in the PWN Hub.